Highlights

 Mount Manaslu is the world’s eighth-highest peak, lying in the Nepal Himalayas just east of the Annapurna range in the west-central part of Nepal, about 100 km northwest of Kathmandu.

-The Manaslu circuit trek starts in Macchekhola in Gorkha district, southeast of Mt.
+The Manaslu circuit trek starts in Machchekhola in Gorkha district, southeast of Mt.
 Manaslu, and it runs in a counter-clockwise loop north around the Manaslu range.
-At its end, it joins the Annapurna circuit route at Dharapani.
-Normally you would then return by vehicle via Besisahar.
+At its end, it joins the Annapurna Circuit route at Dharapani.
+Normally, you would then return by vehicle via Besisahar.
 If you have time and want to continue trekking, you could continue into the Annapurna trekking region from here.

-2. What is the best time for the Manaslu circuit trek?
+What is the best time for the Manaslu Circuit trek?

 The best seasons to trek in Manaslu are autumn and spring.
-A little cold weather at night but warm and clear days and clear views of the spectacular mountain ranges.
-Often clouds appear in the afternoon, creating an interesting atmosphere and different but not less stunning views of the mountains.
+A little cold weather at night, but warm and clear days and clear views of the spectacular mountain ranges.
+Often clouds appear in the afternoon, creating an interesting atmosphere and different but no less stunning views of the mountains.

-5. What kind of permit is required for the Manaslu circuit trek?
+What kind of permit is required for the Manaslu Circuit trek?

 Traveling to the Manaslu region requires a special permit and a group of at least two trekkers.
 Because the trekking region is in a remote part of Nepal and is relatively high in altitude, there is a risk that trekkers get lost or suffer from altitude sickness.
 To avoid these situations, the Nepalese government has made a guide and special permit compulsory for trekking in this region.